Clever/loofah/README.md

 _.compose(Scrubbers.defaults(), Scrubbers.bad_keys(['keys', 'not', 'in', 'defaults'])) object
 ```

-If bad_keys is called as part of defaults, this will call it twice; once with the parameters specified in defaults and once with your parameters.
+This will call bad_keys twice; once with the parameters specified in defaults and once with your parameters.
 There is no way to remove parameters from the defaults other than editing the code.

 ## User extensible